otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 }
 ```
 ## Connecting to MySQL
-In `.env` file, modify your database credentials so that your project connects to [MySQL](https://www.mysql.com/) locally.
+In `.env` file, modify your database credentials so which your project connects to [MySQL](https://www.mysql.com/) locally.
 You will look at how to connect to a cloud database later on.
 ```php
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1